project-open-data/project-open-data.github.io/policy-memo.md

 ---
 layout: default
-title: M-13-13 — Memorandum for the Heads of Executive Departments and Agencies
+title: "M-13-13 — Memorandum for the Heads of Executive Departments and Agencies"
-permalink: /policy-memo/
+permalink: "/policy-memo/"
-filename: policy-memo.md
+filename: "policy-memo.md"
-id: policy-memo
+id: "policy-memo"
+published: true
 ---

 **From:**